devakashkumar/sentinel-ppe/README.md

 # 🤝 Contributing

-Contributions, ideas, and improvements are welcome.
+Contributions, feature suggestions, and improvements are always welcome.

-Feel free to fork the repository and submit a pull request.
+If you'd like to improve the project:

+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Open a Pull Request

 ---

 # 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

 ---

 # 👨‍💻 Author

-**Sky**

-Building practical AI systems with a focus on real-world computer vision applications.
+**Akash Kumar**

+Passionate about building real-world AI applications, computer vision systems, and scalable software projects.

-If you found this project useful, consider giving it a ⭐ on GitHub!
+If you found this project helpful, consider giving it a ⭐ on GitHub.